 Read MoreERP project and habit - adapt or adopt?

 The introduction of a new ERP system offers many opportunities for a company.
-But often the employees and their habits stand in the way.
+However, employees and their habits often stand in the way.

 Read MoreWhat does that mean? - ERP for Germans: "Order-to-Cash"

-Perhaps this would be an occasion to launch a new series that decodes the cryptic technical terms of the software industry.
-One term that has often provoked questioning looks is "order-to-chash".
+Perhaps this would be an occasion to launch a new series that deciphers the cryptic technical terms of the software industry.
+One term that has often raised questions is the term "order-to-chash".

 Read MoreThe big ERP project no-go's

-Anyone who has been following our articles for a while will probably have heard it more than once: ERP projects are often approached with the wrong expectations.
+If you've been following our posts for a while, you've probably heard it before: ERP projects are often approached with the wrong expectations.

 Read MoreBye ERP : when a farewell is needed